 Just up the road from Mcleod Gani is another ideal destination in India for solo travel: the sleepy ex-hill station of Dharamkot.
 Although it’s a bit of a trek uphill, you can actually walk to Dharamkot from Mcleod Ganj although you may want to take a taxi instead.
 From Dharamkot, you can practise yoga, enjoy the cafes and take treks to Illaqua and the Indrahar Pass.

-With lush forests, mountain villages and plentiful cafes, Parvati Valley is another of the best places in India for solo female travellers.
+With lush forests, mountain villages and plentiful cafes, Parvati Valley is another of the best places in India for solo travellers.
 The quiet villages of the valley are popular with Israeli travellers and dozens of delicious cafes serve authentic shakshuka and falafel.
 Don’t miss Sunshine Cafe in Kasol!

 Parvati is very accessible on foot.
 Chalal, Rashol, Chojh, Manikaran and Grahan Villages can all be reached by various treks from the main town of Kasol, meanwhile Mateura, Pulga, Kalga and Tulga can be explored via a cheap local bus ride.
 The trek to Grahan runs alongside a crystal-clear river that doubles up as a pool.
 Every hamlet within the valley is great for meeting other solo travellers and there are several hostels in each village.

 The valley as a whole is incredibly safe.
 The most important things to keep in mind are to be mindful of your personal limits when attending a party or dance function (psytrance is popular in these parts) and avoid getting too close to the powerful Parvati River that flows through the valley.

 How to get to Parvati Valley: Travel by air or train to Kullu and catch a taxi the final 35km.